MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-az-cli2.md

 ## Service principal

-Using a service principal is a little more work, but it's a good way to make sure your automated tasks have just the credentials needed.
+Service principals are like user accounts to which you can apply rules using AAD.
+The rules control who can use the service principal and how they can use them.
+Authenticating with a service principal is the best way to secure the usage of your Azure resources from your scripts or applications that manipulate resources.

 1. If you don't already have one, create a service principal with the appropriate role assignment.